hdShang/arxiv-daily/docs/eess-SY/2025-06-12/papers/250610815v2-joint-beamforming-with-extremely-large-scale-ris-a-sequential-multi-.md

 ---
 layout: default
-title: Joint Beamforming with Extremely Large Scale RIS: A Sequential Multi-Agent A2C Approach
+title: "Joint Beamforming with Extremely Large Scale RIS: A Sequential Multi-Agent A2C Approach"
 ---

 # Joint Beamforming with Extremely Large Scale RIS: A Sequential Multi-Agent A2C Approach